TuathaDeLugh/spritedscore/README.md

 ```
 npm run dev
 ```
 <p>*.
-For first time access Admin Dashbord create account & change role in database to 'admin'. after that ypu can pramote & revoke admin rights from dashboard  </p>
+For first time access Admin Dashbord create account & change role in database to 'admin'. after that you can pramote & revoke admin rights from dashboard  </p>